 The Top-Spot Security Plan: 3 Steps to Securing Your #1 Ranking

-Note: Technical SEO also plays a huge role in protecting a #1 ranking (and your rankings in general).
-This guide goes over the content side of things, but you also need to make sure your site is a well-oiled machine.
+Note: Technical SEO also plays a huge role in protecting a #1 ranking (and your rankings).
+This guide goes over the content side of things, but you also need to make sure your site is a well-oiled machine for stellar SEO results.